iwanfrancis/muzz-code-test/README.md

 Another low hanging fruit.
 A code formatter ensures code consistency and readability as the project scales.
 It is opinionated, which removes the decision making time from formatting decisions.

 I installed prettier, configured it in the package.json and also added the eslint plugin to ensure that there are no conflicting rules.
 I ran the formatter on all files to make sure that existing code was made consistent.

+### 6. Pre-commit hooks

+I decided to quickly setup some husky pre-commit hooks to run linting and code formatting upon commit.
+This ensures that a developer can't accidentally commit unformatted code if they don't have their IDE configured correctly to highlight and fix linting/formatting issues.